AFulgens/jDupPur/README.md

 Output: a file containing a SHA-512 for all files (recursively) found in `X:\many-backups-not-sorted\`

 #### Third run:
-`--logger-internal 5 --very-verbose --consolidate-directories --create-purge-list C:\Users\foo\Documents\books.sha512 X:\backups.sha512 --write-output X:\to-purge.txt`
+`--logger-interval 5 --very-verbose --consolidate-directories --create-purge-list C:\Users\foo\Documents\books.sha512 X:\backups.sha512 --write-output X:\to-purge.txt`

 Output: a file, listing candidate directories and files, which can be deleted in `many-backups-not-sorted`